muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 ## Required tools

 ### ImJoy Plugins
-These plugins have to be installed only once, after installation the plugins will be available in the dedicated workspace: **`ExpGradient`**
+These plugins have to be installed only once, after installation they will be available in the dedicated ImJoy workspace: **`ExpGradient`**

 Pressing on the links below, will open ImJoy in your browser (best in Chrome) and allow you to install the required plugins.
 You will be asked to confirm the installation